Aero Nomad Airlines

 Aero Nomad Airlines LLC is a Kyrgyz airline based in Bishkek.
 It was established in 2021, and began operations in November 2021 with its first flight out of Kyrgyzstan to Delhi, the capital of India.
-It has two hubs–Bishkek, as its primary hub, and Osh, as its secondary hub.
-It is currently banned from flying into the EU.
+It has two hubs: Bishkek, as its primary hub, and Osh, as its secondary hub.
+It was banned from flying into the EU, the ban was lifted on June 2026.

 History

 The airline was incorporated in 2020, and got its first Airbus A320-200 in October 2021.
 It received the air operator's certificate (AOC) from the Civil Aviation Department of Kyrgyzstan on 5 November 2021, and began operations with its first flight outside the country to Delhi on 19 November 2021.
 The airline plans to gradually expand operations in existing countries and will operate to new countries in the future.

-In October 2025, the airline received its first widebody aircraft, and Airbus A330-200 reistered as EX-33002.
+In October 2025, the airline received its first widebody aircraft, and Airbus A330-200 registered as EX-33002.
 As of end of October, the plane is currently parked in Bishkek.